dkelly255/fitness-app/README.md

         - 2 Each product search result should be consistent with the original product listing style & layout
         - 3 The search results should enable the user to click into the detail of any of the products returned

-- Easily selects the size and quantity of a product when purchasing it so that I can Ensure I don't accidentally select the wrong product, quantity or size
+- Easily select the size and quantity of a product when purchasing it so that I can Ensure I don't accidentally select the wrong product, quantity or size
     - Acceptance Criteria:
-        - 1
+        - 1 The product detail screen should enable selection of product size and quantity
-        - 2
+        - 2 The product size selector should be a drop-down menu listing all available sizes
-        - 3
+        - 3 The Product quantity selector should be an incrementor allowing the user to enter quantities as required

 - View items in my bag to be purchased so that I can Identify the total cost of my purchase and all items I will receive
     - Acceptance Criteria:
-        - 1
+        - 1 The shopping bag screen should show a summary of the shopping bag contents
-        - 2
+        - 2 The user should be able to update quantities of items in their shopping bag
-        - 3
+        - 3 The user should also have the ability to remove items from their bag if they wish

 - Adjust the quantity of individual items in my bag so that I can Easily make changes to my purchase before checkout
     - Acceptance Criteria:
-        - 1
+        - 1 The quantity selector in the shopping bag should allow the user to either manually type or use a selector to specify the quantity
-        - 2
+        - 2 The quantity selector should not accept bogus values (for example negative values)
-        - 3
+        - 3 Upon update of the quantity, the shopping bag total should automatically update appropriately

-- Easily enter my payment information so that I can Check out quickly and with no hassles
+- Easily enter my payment information so that I can Check out quickly and with no hassle
     - Acceptance Criteria:
-        - 1
+        - 1 The payment card input details area should be intuitive and easy to use
-        - 2
+        - 2 Appropriate error message guidance should be provided to the user in the event of incorrect details being supplied
-        - 3
+        - 3 The "Complete Order" button should be easily viewable and work as intended

 - Feel my personal and payment information is safe and secure so that I can Confidently provide the needed information to make a purchase
     - Acceptance Criteria:
-        - 1
+        - 1 All user information should be password protected to ensure safety and confidentiality
-        - 2
+        - 2 There should be an option for a user to "remember the details" so that their details pre-populate each time they make a purchase
-        - 3
+        - 3 Placeholder text should be present in each field in the details section to allow for a positive UX

 - View an order confirmation after checkout so that I can Verify that I haven't made any mistakes
     - Acceptance Criteria:
-        - 1
+        - 1 Display the order number and date
-        - 2
+        - 2 The details of the products purchased should also be shown on the order confirmation
-        - 3
+        - 3 Include the total price that was charged to the user's payment method, including the breakdown of delivery charges

 - Receive an email confirmation after checking out so that I can Keep the confirmation of what I've purchased for my records
     - Acceptance Criteria:
-        - 1
+        - 1 The email should send automatically in conjunction with the completion of the user's payment
-        - 2
+        - 2 The email should include details of what the user has purchased and the date/time
-        - 3
+        - 3 The email should give the customer information on where they should go if they have queries on their order

 ### *As a store owner I can:*
 - Add a product so that I can Add new items to my store